SupportBee/omniauth-pipedrive/README.md

 # omniauth-pipedrive

 This is the OmniAuth strategy for authenticating to [Pipedrive](https://www.pipedrive.com).
 To use it, you'll need to create an Application and copy the Client ID and Client Secret.
-Get in touch with [Pipedrive](https://www.pipedrive.com) to get earlya access to their Marketplace.
+Get in touch with [Pipedrive](https://www.pipedrive.com) to get early access to their Marketplace.

 ## Installation